Josephjr05/The-SkyDecay-Project/README.md

 ## New languages:
 * A load of new languages come out of the box with this engine by different people!
 (Contributors of SkyDecay Project)

-## New Accuracy system:
+## New OD and HP system:

-* Hit Windows and Health Drain can simply be customized specifically within a chart!
+* Hit Windows and Health Drain can simply be customized specifically within a chart's file data!
 * You can edit values to determine the hit windows specifically on that song's difficulty to ensure a very fair playthrough.
 * Health Drain multipliers won't be a player option anymore.